 Indoor air quality is not something most people worry about on a daily basis.
-However, there can be serious consequences to poor indoor air quality.
+However, there can be serious consequences for poor indoor air quality.
 Dirty air often contains toxins and mold spores that can lead to allergy symptoms and even illness in some cases.
-We highly recommend taking certain steps to maintaining quality indoor air.
+We highly recommend taking certain steps to maintain quality indoor air.

 One of the easiest ways to keep your indoor air quality high is to replace the filter on your home heating or cooling system frequently.
 If you have not changed the filter in the last six months, chances are the air in your home is becoming laden with dust and mold spores.
 We recommend having the filter replaced at least twice per year.
 If you have pets, you may need to change the filter even more frequently as dander and hair build up in the system.